Illinois Compiled Statutes

 receipts, or copies thereof, for the repair or replacement.

-If the lessor utilizes his or her own labor to repair any damage caused
+If the lessor utilizes his or her own labor to repair or replace any damage or damaged items caused

 by the lessee, the lessor may include the reasonable cost of his or her